kevin-m-kent/youtube_api_testing/readme.md

 To edit discovery workflow:
 1. List videos that have finished processing associated with a particular playlist.
 2. Send message on slack to indicate that video is ready for editing.
+3. Remove things from editing playlist that have been edited and are no longer private.